 “Too many new entrepreneurs focus on advertising in the early stages and channel too much resources there,” says Luq of Flavour City SG, one of the small business in our sample with the highest conversion rates.
 “While it is important to get traffic in, the earlier stages should focus more on building a solid value proposition/product offering and making sure the customer experience is on point.”

 Customer experience, as highlighted by Luq, is the top concern of the owners and managers of the stores we analyzed, regardless of size.

-Ciaran Jackson of Ember and Earth, Trina Felber of Primal Life Organic and Michael Siemen of Dave’s Sweet Tooth also said improving customer experience through design as their main focus for achieving good conversions.
+Ciaran Jackson of Ember and Earth, Trina Felber of Primal Life Organic and Michael Siemen of Dave’s Sweet Tooth also said improving customer experience through design is their main responsible for achieving good conversions.

 A deep understanding of their target market helps them create better, personalized experiences that resonate with their customers.
 This is evidenced by the high Average Number of Pages Per Visit on their sites.

 Companies in our study get an average of 4.51 Pages Per Visit.
 In comparison, the number of pages per visit in the average online store is only 2.7.
 Amazon has an average of 9.8 pages per visit while Best Buy’s number is 4.87.

 A high number of Pages Per Visit is a sign that customers are happy with their shopping experience.
 Happy customers are more likely to make a purchase, contributing to a higher conversion rate.

 Improving customer experience through a deeper understanding of the target market has a lot more to do with data analysis than it may at first appear.

 When we asked about their routine in our survey, most of the high-performing stores said they regularly use data to enrich their understanding of the target market and create a better customer experience.